Retrospective53/MyGram/README.md

 # MyGram Golang Backend

 This is the backend for MyGram, an application that allows users to save photos and make comments on other people's photos.
-It is built using Golang and utilizes various libraries and technologies for authentication, validation, and documentation.
+It is built using Golang and utilizes various libraries and tools for authentication, validation, and documentation.

 ## Dependencies